alexander-nolan/ase-bootcamp/CourseFiles/Week3/Single-SPA/Session 4 Testing and Deployment.md

 ```bash
 npm run build
 ```
-4. Deploy the build output to the Azure Web App using the Azure CLI or an automated CI/CD pipeline.
+4. Deploy the build output to the Azure Web App using AZ CLI or an automated CI/CD pipeline.

 **d.)
 Update Single-SPA Root Config**
 5. Update the `import-map` in the root config `projectmanagement/src/index.ejs` file to point to the deployed URLs of the micro front-ends: